-It was recognized in Ref.~\cite{iQCC} that Pauli $Z$ operators do not contribute to variational energy lowering.
-Thus, for each $\mathcal{P}_{j}$ in $\hat{U}_{\rm{QCC}}$, $\sigma_k^{(j)} \in[X,Y,I]$, and the number of candidate $\mathcal{P}_{j}$ operators is reduced to $N_{\mathcal{P}}=3^N$.
 Interestingly, the choice of mapping influences the number of candidate operators to consider for the QCC ansatz.
-In previous studies of QCC-based methods~\cite{QCC, iQCC}, restricting the rank of candidate operators, which is denoted as $\lvert\mathcal{P}_{j}\rvert$ and is a count of the number of Pauli operators, was proposed as a route to systematically control the problem complexity and accuracy of the solution.
-In Refs.~\cite{QCC, iQCC} where the JW and BK mappings were considered, it is noted that the rank of candidate operators respects $2 \leq \lvert\mathcal{P}_{j}\rvert \leq N$.
-In addition to the JW and BK mappings, we employed for the first time to our knowledge the JKMN mapping for the QCC ansatz in VQA applications.
-It was found for the JKMN mapping that candidate $\mathcal{P}_{j}$ operators for the QCC ansatz must respect $1 \leq \lvert\mathcal{P}_{j}\rvert \leq N$ to achieve convergence of the total electronic energy.

-It was noted in Ref.~\cite{iQCC}, and later in Ref.~\cite{Tang_2021}, that candidate Pauli words require an odd number of Pauli $Y$ operators, which we found can also hold true for the JKMN mapping if the Majorana mode representations are chosen carefully.
+In previous studies of QCC-based methods~\cite{QCC,iQCC}, restricting the rank of candidate operators, which is denoted as $\lvert \mathcal{P}_j \rvert$ and is a count of the number of Pauli operators, was proposed as a route to systematically control the problem complexity and accuracy of the solution.
+Ryabinkin~et~al. noted that the rank of candidate operators respects $2 \leq \lvert \mathcal{P}_j\rvert \leq N$ when the JW and BK mappings are considered~\cite{QCC,iQCC}.
+It was also noted in Ref.~\citenum{iQCC}, and later by Tang~et~al.~\cite{Tang_2021}, that candidate Pauli words require an odd number of Pauli $Y$ operators.
 Piecing together the observations discussed above affords a lower bound for the pool size of candidate Pauli words to consider for the QCC ansatz as

-In Eq.~\ref{eq.n_pool_pwgens}, $n_{x}$ and $n_{y}$ are the number of Pauli $X$ and $Y$ operators present in the candidate operator, $n_{0}=1$ for the JW and BK mappings, and $n_{0}=0$ for the JKMN mapping.